Dwarf seahorse: Interest for humans

-This species was particularly popular in the 1960s when mail order companies commonly sold them as the ‘perfect pets’.
+This species was particularly popular in the 1960s when mail order companies commonly sold them as the 'perfect pets'.

 Due to its tiny size, the dwarf seahorse remains very popular in the aquarium market.
-Several Florida located fisheries’ core business lay around dwarf seahorses capture and trade.
+Several Florida located fisheries' core business lay around dwarf seahorses capture and trade.

 Chinese medicine is one of the biggest consumers of seahorses, as an estimated 20 million seahorses are used each year.
 The supposedly have cholesterol decrease virtues, preventing atherosclerosis.

-Humans have considered seahorses valuable and powerful for decades based on the magical myths surrounding these exotic creatures, and because males incubate eggs and give birth to their young.

-Seahorses are important in education and research.
-The unique reproduction and mating system of seahorses, and the fact that they form monogamous pairs, a rare model of pair bonding in fish, makes them important for scientific study.

 Conservation

 Before 1970, this species was regarded as common.
 However, numbers have decreased over subsequent years, most likely due to a reduction in the extent of seagrass beds, pollution, oil spills, and ocean acidification.

-The IUCN Red List of Threatened Animals classified H. zosterae as vulnerable in 2000.
+The IUCN Red List of Threatened Species classified H. zosterae as vulnerable in 2000.
 As of 2016, it is classified as least concern.
-It is also listed in appendix II of CITES, as the whole other hippocampus species.
+All species in the genus Hippocampus, including H. zosterae, are included in appendix II of CITES.